itsalaidbacklife/CuttleRender/README.md

 a [Sails](http://sailsjs.org) application

 PREVIOUS:
--Began collapse_stack
+-Began enabling victory
+	-Victory now properly resets game (without switchin p0 and p1) -Added function to reset game ---> reset(game)
+	-Added victory check on game  ---> winner(game)
+	-When the client is updated, it checks if the game has a winner -If so, it confirms that they'd like to play again -Began collapse_stack
 	-Added function to destroy target face card and bound it to 2, by default -Added function to draw 2 and bound it to 5, by default